 - Do you have any collection accounts? (medical vs. other)

 - Do you have a BK, Foreclosure, Government Lien or a Short Sale?
 (These have different guidelines for a home loan)

-I saw a television show recently that said 25% of all credit reports have mistakes.
+A recent news show reported that 25% of all credit reports have mistakes.
 They also said that 5% of credit reports have major errors effecting the ability to get a loan, a low interest rate and even housing.
-Cost of auto and home insurance is also based on your FICO score.
-Because accuracy is so important, you probably want to get your free annual report now, just to check for errors ASAP!
-Most credit repair companies won’t satisfy you with their efforts.
-Correcting mistakes is not hard so you may want to call creditors and reporting companies yourself.
-Don’t get me wrong- Identity Fraud correction is not easy and can take years!
+Home loans, vehicle loans and home insurance are all based on your FICO Score.
+Get a FREE credit report yearly and check for and dispute errors.
+Our experience is that most credit repair companies fail to satisfy their customers with their efforts.
+Correcting a mistake is not hard so you may want to contact creditors and reporting agencies yourself.
+Know that when trying to correct Identity-Theft Fraud, it is not easy and can take years!